jgu13/HIR-Hybrid-Importance-Resampling-for-Language-Models/data_selection/README.md

 # Usage
-In general, DSIR aims to select data from the raw dataset that matches the feature distribution of the target data.
-Thus, the choice of feature space and importance estimator on this feature space can change the behavior of DSIR for different use-cases.
+In general, HIR aims to select data from the raw dataset that matches the feature distribution of the target data.
+Thus, the choice of feature space and importance estimator on this feature space can change the behavior of HIR for different use-cases.
 Extending the base DSIR class in `base.py` is simple - follow the example in `hashed_ngram_dsir.py`.

 ### class data_selection.DSIR
-Base class for DSIR.
+Base class for HIR.

 - `raw_datasets`: List of data paths
 - `target_datasets`: List of data paths